DSpace/RestContract/item-requests.md

 Return codes:
 * 200 OK - if the operation succeeded
+* 401 UNAUTHORIZED - if the current session is anonymous
-* 4?? ??? - if the current session is not authenticated to one of the configured approvers
+* 403 FORBIDDEN - if the current session is not authenticated to one of the configured approvers
 * 422 UNPROCESSABLE ENTITY - if the request could not be found or `acceptRequest` was not specified.

 ## Linked entities